benfuddled/sheetloaf/README.md

-An alternative to postcss-cli for sass users.

-🍖 Fresh-made stylesheets for the whole family.
+🍖 Fresh-made stylesheets for the whole family - an alternative to postcss-cli for sass users.
 Compile sass files to CSS and transform using postcss, all in one command.

 WARNING: This project is still early on and should be considered alpha quality.
 Expect bugs and missing features, but please feel free to install and file any issues you find :)